keptn/spec/uniform.md

-# Uniform (DRAFT - not implemented)
+# Uniform (DRAFT)

+> **Important Note: This spec is not implemented yet.
+Consider it as a proposal.**

 A `uniform` describes the services that listen to Keptn channels for events, i.e., it defines which service subscribes to which channel.
-Configuration parameters can be passed either as environment variable or references to config maps.
+Configuration parameters can be passed either a environment variable or references to config maps.

-Ultimately, the `uniform` will be a custom Kubernetes resource, as suggested below.
-The `uniform` controller then will take care of managing subscribed services and subscriptions.
-This enables Keptn users to change their continuous delivery services and version with ease, because the `uniform` is the one central location where this information is stored.

 ```yaml
 ---